WDI-SEA/notes/05-node-express/express-intro/02routes.md

 `https://www.domain.com/some/data?key1=value&key2=value2`

-The query string starts at the question mark (?) and go through the end of the URL.
+The query string starts at the question mark (?) and goes through the end of the URL.
 The syntax is `key=value`.
 If you need more than one pair, they can be separated with ampersands (&) as you see above.

 Let's add a new route where we can play with this.
 After all the other routes but before the line that starts the server listening, add a new route: